 The majority of the parties participating are quite familiar.
 The most familiar face in the transaction is the real estate agent.
 Next, the bank provides the money required to finance the transaction.
 The title company ensures that all details of the exchange are completed and that the title is clear to pass to the buyer from the seller.

 So, who makes sure the real estate is worth the amount being paid?
 This is where you meet the appraiser.
 We provide an unbiased opinion of what a buyer could expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Zacour & Associates, Inc. will ensure, you as an interested party, are informed.

 The inspection is where an appraisal starts

 To ascertain the true status of the property, it's our duty to first perform a thorough inspection.
 We must physically see features, such as the number of bedrooms and bathrooms, the location, and so on, to ensure they truly exist and are in the condition a typical buyer would expect them to be.
 To make sure the stated square footage is accurate and document the layout of the house, the inspection often entails creating a sketch of the floorplan.
 Most importantly, we identify any obvious amenities - or defects - that would affect the value of the property.

-Back at the office, we use two or three approaches to determining the value of the property: sales comparison and, in the case of a rental property, an income approach when rental properties are prevalent.
+Back at the office, we use two or three approaches to determining the value of real property: a paired sales analysis, a replacement cost calculation, and an income approach when rental properties are prevalent.

-Here, we gather information on local construction costs, the cost of labor and other factors to determine how much it would cost to build a property nearly identical to the one being appraised.
-This estimate usually sets the maximum on what a property would sell for.
-The cost approach is also the least used method.
+This is where the appraiser pulls information on local construction costs, labor rates and other factors to calculate how much it would cost to replace the property being appraised.
+This figure often sets the upper limit on what a property would sell for.
+It's also the least used method.

 Analyzing Comparable Sales